SetMatchGames/squad/OKRs.md

 - 3 people post about it on social media because they like the paper, not because they like us
 - 1 well-known community figure mentions it
 - 1 supporter/investor reaches out with serious interest

+# Future
+Governance DAO
+- track and reward contributions
+- place for fees to go
+- control terms of service